pieromarini/fmovies/README.md

 # Fmovies Scraper
-## Scrapes fmovies.to to get "tracked" series
+## Scrapes fmovies.to to keep track of new episodes from your favorite series.
 ![alt text](http://i.imgur.com/Mr8u58Z.png?1 "Main window")

 ### Features: